Kevin Wilson - Spring Practice 4/15/14

 Indiana football takes on Michigan State

-Indiana boasted nine All-Big Ten honorees, the most for the program since 2001.
-The Hoosiers six honorees on offense and three honorees along the offensive line were the program's most since 2001.
+The Hoosiers nine All-Big Ten players and six on offense, including three along the offensive line, were the program's most since 2001.

 Spent the 2002-10 seasons at the University of Oklahoma.
-He served as co-offensive coordinator and offensive line coach from 2002-05 and as offensive coordinator and tight ends and fullbacks coach from 2006-10.
+He served as co-offensive coordinator and offensive line coach (2002-05) and offensive coordinator and tight ends and fullbacks coach (2006-10).

 Led some of the most productive offenses in the history of college football, coached in 10 consecutive bowl games and made seven BCS bowl appearances, including three national championship games (2003, `04, `08).

 OU played in seven Big 12 Title games in Wilson's nine years, going 6-1 in those appearances.
 His offenses were vital to accumulating an overall record of 99-24 (.805) during his time in Norman, including seven 10-win seasons.

 Over Wilson's time at Oklahoma, 26 offensive players were drafted in to the NFL, including seven first-round selections, with three going among the first 10 picks and two in the top five.

 Served as position coach for three All-Americans, an Outland Trophy winner (Jammal Brown), a Mackey Award finalist (Jermaine Gresham) and a two-time Rimington Trophy finalist (Vince Carter).